mehdiosa/MUCAirportOverview/README.md

 # Munich Airport Overview

-Proof of Concept iPhone and iPad application to display Arrival and Departure information of the Munich Airport.
+iPhone and iPad application to display Arrival and Departure information of the Munich Airport.

 <img src="./Resources/demo.gif" width=220/>